Sodalite at a Glance

 Formation Process

-Sodalite is a member of the feldspathoid mineral group, forming in silica-poor igneous rocks — specifically nepheline syenites and related rock types.
-Unlike many minerals, Sodalite crystallizes from magma that is deficient in silica, which prevents the formation of feldspar and allows Sodalite to crystallize instead.
-It typically occurs in massive, granular, or crystalline aggregates.
-The deep blue color comes from the presence of sulfur within the crystal lattice, specifically from polysulfide radicals.
-White veining in Sodalite specimens is typically calcite or other minerals that formed alongside the Sodalite.
+Sodalite belongs to the feldspathoid mineral group, and it forms in silica-poor igneous rocks — specifically nepheline syenites and related types.
+Most minerals need silica to form, but Sodalite crystallizes from magma that doesn't have enough silica to make feldspar, so Sodalite takes its place.
+It shows up in massive, granular, or crystalline aggregates.
+The blue color comes from sulfur in the crystal lattice, specifically polysulfide radicals.
+The white veining is calcite or other minerals that formed alongside the Sodalite.

 Varieties